Pilgrimage for COP26

 Water of Leith

-I invited the group to look into the water and think of the phrase ‘time immemorial’.
-Legally, this refers to the years before 1189, being the date set in 1275 as the time before which no one could remember, and therefore no legal cases could deal with events before that date.
+I invite you to look into the water here and think of the phrase ‘time immemorial’.
+Legally, this refers to the years before 1189, being the date set, in 1275, as the time before which no one could remember, and therefore no legal cases could deal with events before that date.
 ‘Time out of mind,’ recorded from the fifteenth century, is just the plain English version of the same thing.
+My information came from here and here.

-As we crossed Anderson Place, I read out a quote from the Tao Te Ching: The Master gives herself up to whatever the moment brings.
+As we cross Anderson Place, this quote from the Tao Te Ching is one to ponder: “The Master gives herself up to whatever the moment brings.
 She knows that she is going to die, and she has nothing left to hold on to: no illusions in her mind, no resistances in her body.
 She doesn’t think about her actions; they flow from the core of her being.
-She holds nothing back from life; therefore she is ready for death, as a woman is ready for sleep after a good day’s work.
+She holds nothing back from life; therefore she is ready for death, as a woman is ready for sleep after a good day’s work.”
 (50)

 North Leith Burial Ground

-After rounding the corner of the Water of Leith and meeting the confluence of the wonderful network of Edinburgh cycle paths, we mounted the steps onto Coburg Street where the North Leith Burial Ground is situated.
+After rounding the corner of the Water of Leith and meeting the confluence of the wonderful network of Edinburgh cycle paths, we mount the steps onto Coburg Street where the North Leith Burial Ground is situated.
 According to The Spirit of Leithers (a Facebook Group) it is ‘The dead centre of Leith’!

 Here is the plaque saying that Lady Mackinstosh is under this ground, but is she?